For first-time rafters and young families, a Flaming Gorge rafting trip is the perfect introduction to the magic of multi-day river trips.

-We begin our trip with a scenic drive from Vernal to our put-in below the Flaming Gorge Dam, where the boats and the rest of the OARS crew await.
+Our Flaming Gorge rafting trip starts with a scenic drive from Vernal to our put-in below the Flaming Gorge Dam, where the boats and the rest of the OARS crew await.
 After a detailed safety talk, our journey begins.

 Our first day sets the pace for the rest of our days on the river.
 Typically, we spend a few hours on the water in the morning, sometimes stopping for a great hike or a refreshing swim.

-At lunchtime we pull over to enjoy a delicious picnic.
-After feasting and relaxing, we get back in our boats and watch the desert panoramas go by.
-Be sure to try your hand at the inflatable kayak!
+At lunchtime, we pull over to a sandy beach and enjoy a delicious picnic.
+After feasting and relaxing on the beach, or perhaps fishing, we get back in our boats and watch the desert panoramas transform with each river mile.

-Mid- to late-afternoon, we stop and make camp.
+Mid- to late afternoon, we stop and make camp.
 You grab your bags and set up your tent while the guides take care of the kitchen and “living room”—camp chairs and the site for tonight’s campfire (if permitted).
-This is the perfect time for you to lounge by the riverside with that book you’ve wanted to finish.
 Before long, you’ll be savoring pleasing hors d’oeuvres and the beverage of your choice—delicious as these refreshments are, they always taste better after a day on the river!
-Nap, take an exploratory hike, or just sit back and laugh with friends and family as the guides prepare dinner.
+This is the perfect time to lounge with that book you’ve wanted to finish, take an exploratory hike, cast a line, or just sit back and laugh with friends and family as the guides prepare dinner.

-We’ll stop to spend time at the world-famous Jarvie Ranch, a BLM-restored historic site offering visitors a glimpse into turn-of-the-century pioneer life along this stretch of the Green River.
+Back on the river, plenty of fun riffles and white caps keep interests piqued.
+Be sure to try your hand at an inflatable kayak!
+We’ll also stop to spend time at the world-famous Jarvie Ranch, a BLM-restored historic site offering visitors a glimpse into turn-of-the-century pioneer life along this stretch of the Green River.

-During the evening, we will make camp on the riverside among lodge pole pines and junipers.
+During the evening, we’ll camp on the riverside among lodgepole pines and junipers.
 You may want to enjoy a short hike, or perhaps you’d rather just relax and wait for dinner—always a trip highlight, as the day’s adventures stir up a hearty appetite.
-After our meal the group dynamic of our trip is at its best as we gather around the campfire for nighttime conversation and laughter.
+After our meal, the group dynamic of our trip is at its best as we gather around the campfire for nighttime conversation and laughter.

-Our take-out point will be the Swallow Canyon Boat Ramp, where we’ll board a shuttle for the return trip to Vernal.
+On our last day, the river flattens out and swift currents carry us through Swallow Canyon and into the Browns Park National Wildlife Refuge.
+When we reach the take-out point at the Swallow Canyon Boat Ramp, we’ll board a shuttle for the return trip to Vernal.

 Included in Your Trip Cost